US raises interest rates despite banking turmoil

 The Fed has been raising borrowing costs to try to slow the economy and ease pressures pushing up prices.

-The sharp rise in rates has led to strains in the banking system.
+But sharp rate rises have led to strains in the banking system.

 Two US banks - Silicon Valley Bank and Signature Bank - collapsed this month, buckling in part due to problems caused by higher interest rates.